-Climbing into the Mazda CX-9 reveals some surprises.
+One finds a series of surprises upon first entering the Mazda CX-9.
 The first is that it is so easy to climb into the front seats.
-The second is that the seating position is as high as in most SUVs, providing the driver with a good look down the road.
-The third surprise is the amount of room inside.
+The second is that one sits as high as in most SUVs, enjoying a good look down the road.
+The third is the amount of room inside.

-Then, without moving the second-row seat, we climbed into the third row and found adequate head and legroom for that same 6-foot, 4-inch driver there, too.
-To get to the third row, grab the handle built into the top of the second-row seat and pull.
+Then, without moving the second-row seat, we climbed into the third row and found adequate head and legroom there, too.
+To get to the third row one grabs a handle built into the top of the second-row seat and pulls.
 That releases the seat and slides it forward.
 The opening is smallish, in part because the wheel arch intrudes.
 But with a wiggle and a twist an adult can reach the third row without a severe loss of dignity.

 Buyers have a choice of black or beige upholstery, and the latter made the interior seem brighter and roomier.
 The look is upscale, and nothing about it says boring family transportation.

-A small storage bin between the front seats and relatively thin storage compartments on the front doors provide some cubby storage.
+Up front all the driving controls are simple and easy to use.
+There is a small storage bin between the front seats and relatively thin storage compartments on the front doors.

 Mazda says there is 17.2 cubic feet of cargo space with the third row upright.
-There's not much more than the trunk of a mid-size sedan, and to use it all would require piling luggage up to the roof, blocking the rearward view.
-Nevertheless 17.2 cubic feet gives the CX-9 a significant advantage over the Toyota Highlander, which has 10.3 cubic feet behind its third row and 2.5 inches less legroom in the third row.
-To carry more stuff and fewer people, the Mazda's third row (a 50/50 split) can be lowered by pulling a strap.
+That's not much more than the trunk of a mid-size sedan, and to use it all would require piling luggage up to the roof, blocking the rearward view.
+Nevertheless 17.2 cubic feet gives the CX-9 a significant advantage over, say, the Toyota Highlander, which has 10.3 cubic feet behind its third row, and 2.5 inches less legroom in the third row.
+To carry more stuff and fewer people, the Mazda's third row ( a 50/50 split) can be lowered by pulling a strap.
 Gravity does the work.
 With both sides down the result is 48.4 cubic feet of space.
-Getting the seat back up requires pulling the same strap, which we found easy to do.
+Getting the seat back up requires pulling the same strap, something my 5-foot 6-inch wife found easy to do.

 The second row can also be folded down easily.
 However, it doesn't create a completely flat cargo area.
 There is a slight uphill slant.